kirilvankov/OnlineShop/README.md

-# OnlineShop

-Project Introduction
+# Project Introduction

 OnlineShop is my defense project for ASP.NET Core course at SoftUni (June-August 2021).
 Project is built on ASP.NET CORE MVC - Framework.
 It is an application for selling various products.

 # Used Roles
-There are three roles in the application
-Admin, Shop Owner, and User
+There are three roles in the application Administrator, Shop Owner, and User

 # Overview
 Users can add products to their cart and shop.